aps831/terraform-bucket/README.md

 # Terraform Bucket

-This repository provides scripts for bootstrapping buckets (and in the case of GCP and project) to store Terraform state.
+This repository provides scripts for bootstrapping buckets (and in the case of GCP, a project) to store Terraform state.

 To initialise an AWS bucket use: